 Brand Design and Identity

 After you've done the hard work of developing what you brand stands for, an important and exciting part is to communicate that to the world.
+Look, feel, message.
 And colors are a huge part of that!
-Choose only the ones that match your message and attitude
+Choose only the ones that match your attitude and message.

 Whenever you create some display or messaging for your brand, put your logo on it, and make it your own.
 Packaging, signages, brochures, newsletters: irrespective of what your audience sees, they should immediately know it's you.